Helium-Labs/SessionWallet/README.md

 SessionWallet, Authority delegation, Client-side, signed claims, Zero Knowledge Proof, User Session Specific Wallet, hyperlocalised and context specific wallets with a central access point, Algorand, Account Abstraction, Wallet Abstraction, Logic Signature, Contract Account, Web3 games, MetaMask, Pera Mobile, Ephemeral Key, Delegating Transaction, TEAL code, Signature validation, Blockchain, Least Privilege, Transaction approval

-## License and Attribution

-All rights reserved.
-My intention is to develop this idea into a product.

 ## Contribution Statement

 To the best of my knowledge the concept is novel, and it was researched and developed independently by the author.
 The idea came to me many months ago.
+All applicable rights reserved.
+My intention is to develop this idea into a product if possible.